exoplatform/web-conferencing/documentation/ARCHITECTURE.md

      *                or to build connector URLs where need refer a room by its name (in addition to the ID).
      *                NOTE: in case of space room, the name will contain the space's pretty name prefixed with 'space-' text.
      * - isGroup - if true, it's a group call, false then 1-one-1
-     * - details - it's asynchronous function to call, it returns jQuery promise which when resolved (done)
+     * - details - it's asynchronous function to call, it returns a promise which when resolved
      *             will provide an object with call information.
-In general it is a serialized to JSON
+In general it is a serialized Java class to JSON,
-     *             Java class, extended from IdentityInfo - consult related classes for full set of available bean fields.
+     *             extended from IdentityInfo - consult related classes for full set of available bean fields.
      *
-     * This method returns a jQuery promise.
-When it resolved (done) it should offer a jQuery element of a button(s) container.
+     * This method returns a promise.
+When it resolved it should offer a DOM element of a button(s) container.
      * When rejected (failed), need return an error description text (it may be shown directly to an user), the connector
      * will not be added to the call button and user will not see it.
      */